analytics

 The total revenue or economic value a user generates over their entire relationship with your app, from first download through eventual churn.

 Lifetime Value (LTV) is the most important business metric for mobile apps.
-It determines how much you can afford to spend on acquisition, which features to prioritize, and whether your business model is sustainable.
+It determines how much you can spend on acquisition, which features to prioritize, and whether your business model can sustain itself.

 How LTV Is Calculated